 Flying with kids can be interesting.
 Even the most seasoned young travelers are prone to meltdowns and tantrums occasionally.
 If you’re flying with kids on Southwest, head to the back of the plane.
 You’ll want to do this for a few reasons.

-- You’ll find the most empty seats in the back of the plane, so you’ll be able to find seats together.
-If you’re traveling with kids 6 and under, you’ll be able to utilize family boarding which happens after the A group, so there shouldn’t be a need to purchase EarlyBird Check-In to guarantee seats together.
+You’ll find the most empty seats in the back of the plane, so you’ll likely be able to find seats together.
+If you’re traveling with kids 6 and under, you’ll be able to utilize family boarding.
+Family boarding happens after the A group, so there shouldn’t be a need to purchase EarlyBird Check-In to guarantee seats together.

-- Most people with kids tend to end up near the back of the plane, so you’ll be among those that will understand if your toddler cries during the entire flight.
+Most people with kids tend to end up near the back of the plane, so you’ll be among passengers who may be understanding if your toddler cries during the entire flight.

-However, if you’re really tall, that still might not cut it.
-Sure, there’s more legroom in the bulkhead and (some) exit rows, but there’s 1 coveted seat that you’ll really want to find — The Money Seat.
+However, if you’re reallytall, that still might not cut it.
+Sure, there’s more legroom in the bulkhead and exit rows, but there are 1 or 2 coveted seats on every Southwest flight that you’ll really want to find.

 You need some luck to get this seat.
-Your chances are determined by your boarding position and the number of Business Select passengers ahead of you (these tend to be seasoned business travelers who know about this seat).
+Your chances are determined by your boarding position and the number of Business Select passengers ahead of you.
+Business Select passengers tend to be seasoned business travelers who know about this seat.

-If you don’t have a Business Select ticket, but really want The Money Seat, you may want to consider paying for upgraded boarding.
-Different from EarlyBird Check-In, an upgraded boarding position can be purchased at the gate if they are available.
+If you don’t have a Business Select ticket, but really want this seat, you may want to consider paying for Upgraded Boarding.
+Different from EarlyBird Check-In, an Upgraded Boarding position can be purchased at the gate or added at check-in if available.
 This will get you an A1-15 boarding pass and will give you a good chance at getting your desired seat.

 If you’re not a fan of turbulence (and, really, who is) look for seats over the wings.
 These seats offer the smoothest ride.
-Seats towards the front of the plane will shield you from turbulence more than seats at the back of the plane, where you’ll feel any up and down bobbing more.
+Additionally, seats toward the front of the plane will shield you from turbulence more than seats at the back of the plane, where you’ll feel any up-and-down bobbing more.

-The Best Seat If You’ve Got a Short Connection Time
+The Best Seats if You’ve Got a Short Connection Time

-If you’ve got a short connection time, you’ll want to get off of the plane as quickly as possible.
+If you’ve got a short connection time, you’ll want to get off the plane as quickly as possible.
 The bulkhead seats (first row) will be your best bet.
-However, these seats tend to go pretty quickly, so if you’re really short on time, you may want to consider paying to upgrade your boarding position.
-As mentioned, some Southwest credit cards come with free upgraded boarding passes.
+However, these seats tend to go pretty quickly.
+If you’re really short on time, you may want to consider paying to upgrade your boarding position.
+As mentioned, some Southwest credit cards come with free Upgraded Boarding passes.